-Employees/Workers making protected disclosures will be advised that he/she will be provided with periodic feedback by the Designated Officer, in confidence, in relation to the matters disclosed and be advised when consideration of the disclosure is complete, except in exceptional cases; this may take the form of reassurance and affirmation that the matter is receiving attention.
-Note that this does not require the Cork City Council to give a complete account of what the situation is at a particular point in time in terms of progress (see section 18 DoPER Guidance under section 21(1) of the Protected Disclosures Act 2014 for the purpose of assisting public bodies in the performance of their duties under the Act).
+Employees/Workers making protected disclosures will be advised that he/she will be provided with periodic feedback by the Designated Person, in confidence, in relation to the matters disclosed and be advised when consideration of the disclosure is complete, except in exceptional cases; this may take the form of reassurance and affirmation that the matter is receiving attention.
+Note that this does not require the Cork City Council to give a complete account of what the situation is, at a particular point in time in terms of progress (see paragraph 10.3.2 and 11.3 of PDA Statutory Guidance document at www.gov.ie/protected-disclosures for the purpose of assisting public bodies in the performance of their duties under the Act).